Pylons/pyramid_jqm/docs/index.rst

 The Generated Application
 -------------------------

-To run the generated application, use ``paster serve`` against the ``development.ini`` file that lives within the distribution directory
+To run the generated application, use ``pserve`` against the ``development.ini`` file that lives within the distribution directory

 .. code-block:: text

-   $ paster serve MyApp/development.ini
+   $ pserve MyApp/development.ini

 .. note::